stevechainer/nft-creatorui/README.md

 ### Setting your own domain name

 The `package.json` file contains a field called `homepage`, change it to your name domain.
+The `package.json` file contains a field called `repo`, change it to your repo address.

 ### Deploy to GH Pages
 Check that you have put your domain name (see section above) then run: